wix-incubator/rnn-copilot/README.md

 Updates top bar visibility

 **withAnimation(animate: boolean)**
-Should next updade be animated
+Should next update be animated

+**withTransparency()**
+Set a transparent top bar where content is drawn behind